The buildup of galaxies and their spheroids: the contributions of mergers, disc instabilities and star formation: Galaxy formation model

 where $M_\mathrm{cold}$ is the cold gas mass that includes the gas transferred to the spheroid as part of the triggering event, as well as any cold gas remaining from a previous starburst. $\tau_\mathrm{burst}$ is a starburst timescale given by:

 In this definition, $\tau_\mathrm{burst,min}$ is a floor value adopted for the starburst timescale, $\tau_\mathrm{dyn,sph}=r_\mathrm{sph}/V_\mathrm{c}(r_\mathrm{sph})$ is the dynamical timescale of the spheroid, and $f_\mathrm{dyn}$ is a free parameter.
 The scaling between the starburst and spheroid dynamical timescales is suggested by observations (\citealt{Kennicutt1998},~\citealt{Biegel2008}), and is parametrised by $f_\mathrm{dyn}$.
 The values used for $f_\mathrm{dyn}$ are fairly large; \cite{Lacey2016} proposed $f_\mathrm{dyn}=20$.
 Note that $M_\mathrm{cold}$ in Eqn.~(\ref{eq:BurstSFR}) represents the current amount of cold gas remaining in a starburst, so it decreases with time exponentially.
 The starburst is assumed to stop after 3 e-folding times.
-Any galaxy with a non-zero burst SFR is assumed to have an ongoing starburst, regardless of when it was initiated.
+Any galaxy with a non-zero starburst SFR is assumed to have an ongoing starburst, regardless of when it was initiated.
+We use the above definition of a starburst throughout the paper (instead of the observationally-motivated one, which uses a threshold value of the SFR or sSFR).